The iPhone 15 is ‘Pro’ enough for you

-I’ve been using an iPhone 15 Plus as my main device for a month, and coming from a 14 Pro, it’s been a startling experience.
+I’ve been using an iPhone 15 Plus as my main device for a month, and coming from an iPhone 14 Pro, it’s been a startling experience.
 The camera doesn’t feel like a step backward, the screen looks amazing, and the lightweight design is deeply comfortable.

 More than ever, the enhancements brought on by the Pro models are targeted at creative professionals.
-Which is a nice way of saying that the Pro line doesn’t apply to as many people as before.
+This is a nice way of saying that the Pro line doesn’t apply to as many people as before.
 Sure, we all like titanium, but LOG, ProRAW and new telephoto lenses are all enhancements targeted at content creators.

 Even the parts of the phone that have garnered controversy are overblown as specs move past the average user’s needs.
 Phones have been exceptional for years, and just because a device doesn’t feature the most modern specs doesn’t make it bad.
 I still want Apple to keep upgrading the iPhone, but this year, there’s more than enough in the base models to get excited about.